sagar-iitg/Annotation-Java/Annotaion.md

 1. pre-defined annotation //built in
 2. custom annotation

-used on annotaion
+used on annotation
-(called meta-annotaions)
+(called meta-annotations)

 @Target
 @Retention